sea-lab-wm/burt/README.md

 3. `git clone https://github.com/ojcchar/text-analyzer.git`
 4. `git clone https://github.com/ojcchar/bug_report_completion.git`
 5. Open the file `\burt-project\CSCI435-21FALL-BURT-PROJECT\burt-server\update_deps_and_run_server.bat`, then change the REPOSITORIES_PATH to the directory that contains burt repo on your machine, such as `D:\Projects\burt-project`
-6. make sure your java version is 12
+6. make sure your java version is 12 or 11
+7. make sure your maven version is 3.6.3
-7. check if you have installed yarn, if not, please install yarn
+8. check if you have installed yarn, if not, please install yarn

 Second, to run the burt server, open a new terminal, then input the next commands:
 1. `cd D:\Projects\burt-project\CSCI435-21FALL-BURT-PROJECT\burt-server` (feel free to change to your own path)